 Wuliger, ultimate entrepreneur: remembering a maverick who won the ‘Sealy Wars’ and transformed bedding

 In 1939, when Wuliger joined this family business, it had a single license to manufacture and market Sealy-brand bedding in Ohio.
-When he sold the company fifty years later to Gibbons, Green, van Amerongen, it had sales of nearly $700 million and produced and marketed Sealy and Stearns and Foster brand innerspring bedding and waterbeds.
+When he sold the company fifty years later to Gibbons, Green, van Amerongen, it had sales of nearly $700 million and produced and marketed Sealy and Stearns and Foster brand innerspring bedding, waterbeds and especially full size futon mattresses.

 Known as a maverick, he won a series of legal battles against the licensing organization, Sealy Inc., which tried unsuccessfully to block his efforts to expand.
-World Sleep Englander debut
+More information about mattress industry at: World Sleep Englander debut

 In the legal battle that won the "Sealy Wars," a Chicago jury in 1986 awarded Ohio Mattress what amounted to $77 million in damages from Sealy Inc. for antitrust violations.

 Wuliger used that decision as leverage to convince key Sealy licensees to sell their holdings to him.
-By offering the licensees $258 million--and by freeing them from paying legal damages to him he swung then. decision his way.
+By offering the licensees $258 million--and by freeing them from paying legal damages to him he swung then decided his way.

 "He was a legend, not just in The Ohio Mattress Co., but in the industry.
 He certainly caused a shakeup and a major change with the leading bedding company.
 I would say he's one of the outstanding entrepreneurs in American history," said Malcolm Candlish, the outgoing head of Sealy.